chen-keinan/red/README.md

 Enjoy Debugging :) Press Ctrl-c to terminate
 ```

-copy the env var values from the `output files` and put it in your ide (app-proxy and gitops-operator launch setting )
+copy the env var values from the `output files` and put it in your IDE (app-proxy and gitops-operator launch setting)

 ## Cleanup -  Dev Env
 ```sh